OMEA EQUITY ACTION PLAN

 GOAL: Ensure transparency, inclusion, and accessibility in all areas of communication.

-• Created an EDI-specific section of The Recorder that acts as a space to amplify articles, reflections, and resources that relate to EDI topics (February 2021)
+- Ongoing promotion of EDI-specific section of The Recorder, a space to amplify articles, reflections, and resources that relate to EDI topics

-• Post new and revised teaching resources and professional development opportunities to the OMEA website (ongoing)
+- Post new and revised teaching resources and professional development opportunities to the OMEA website

 Intended Outcomes:

-• Ensures timely and transparent communications with the OMEA membership through various channels (ex.
-E-notes, social media, etc.)
+- Ensures timely and transparent communications with the OMEA membership through various channels (eg. E-notes, social media, etc.)

 Conferences